Nikhilreddy024/Deepake_detection-using-_coatnet/README.md

 If you intend to use only single chunk of the dfdc dataset.use this file to distribute single dfdc folder into multiple dfdc folders maintaining integrity of real and fake videos.

+Note : While downloading necessary libraries, Dlib throws error
+       To install dlib using a wheel file, you'll need to download the one compatible with your Python version.
+       Download the wheel and
+       run "pip install path_to_dlib_whl"

 '''Check out our blog, "https://medium.com/@jithendra.katta/deepfake-detection-using-convolutions-with-attention-coatnet-78c8b9f4d69d" to learn more about the code.'''